apache/cloudstack-documentation/source/adminguide/storage.rst

 Attaching a Volume
 ~~~~~~~~~~~~~~~~~~

-You can attach a volume to a guest VM to provide extra disk storage.
+You can attach a volume to a Guest Instance to provide extra disk storage.
 Attach a volume when you first create a new volume, when you are moving
-an existing volume from one VM to another, or after you have migrated a
+an existing volume from one Instance to another, or after you have migrated a
 volume from one storage pool to another.

 #.
 Log in to the CloudStack UI as a user or admin.